ErickNavarrete29/Socioeconomic-Vulnerabilities-and-Political-Preferences-in-Mexican-Municipalities/README.md

-# Project Title

-Socioeconomic Vulnerabilities and Political Preferences in Mexican Municipalities
+# Socioeconomic Vulnerabilities and Political Preferences in Mexican Municipalities

 ## Project Description